robot-one/robot-one.github.io/themes/dream/docs/custom.md

 ### Change dark mode color

-Due to the Dream theme use Semantic UI `.ui.inverted` as the color of dark mode, so you can change it by:
+Due to the Dream theme using Semantic UI `.ui.inverted` as the color of dark mode, so you can change it by:

 ```css
 .ui.inverted.segment,